sparkfun/SAMD21_Mini_Breakout/Firmware/UF2 Bootloader/README.md

 bootloader on it, i.e. you can see it populate in Arduino and/or Device Manager, then all you have to do is open the "Update-Bootloader.ino" sketch and upload it.
 Afterwards, you should see the SAMD21 pop up as a **SPARKFUN** drive.
+I have also included an "update" binary file for those that want to use some GUI or command line interface instead, as well as _just_ the bootloader for those that don't already have a bootloader installed on their micro-controller.

 Circuit Python
 ------------------